This post has been updated.

 On Sept.
 19, for instance, some bystanders at the NoMa-Gallaudet U station reported on Twitter that a group of teens were handcuffed and pepper sprayed by police after being stopped apparently for not paying.

-And the reason police are amped up over fare evasion, ACLU of the District of Columbia policy director Nassim Moshiree said in an interview, is that it is a considered a crime.
+Still, ACLU of the District of Columbia policy director Nassim Moshiree said in an interview, she believes police are more aggressive than necessary when catching fare evaders because it is considered a crime.
 If it were considered a minor infraction, there would be fewer confrontations between police and riders, she said.

 Heightening concerns further is that Metro has been cracking down on fare evaders.
 Citations and arrests for not paying fares have risen almost fivefold from 3,662 in 2014 to 15,348 last year.